-6 Easy Tips any Business Owner can do to get More Accurate Google Analytics Data (but usually don’t)
+6 Easy Tips To Get More Accurate Google Analytics Data

 First, relax and take a deep breath.
 I’m not going to show you anything too techy, just basic click this box stuff.
 It won’t make your data 100% accurate but – spoiler alert! – it’s never 100% accurate no matter what you do.
 It will, however, make it more accurate than it probably is now.